 - Confidentiality of documents, material, knowledge, and information: SITS might share confidential material, information, and documents with users of the SITS Registry that are not public or published yet (e.g. CRFs, manuscripts, agreements).
 These documents, material, knowledge, and information cannot be shared with third parties without SITS permission.

 - All patient data entered by the centre is owned by the centre, and the centre can use these data for any purpose (e.g. scientific research and quality) without any approval from the SITS International.

 - As an active centre in SITS, you have the right to submit a project proposal to the SITS Scientific Committee for the use of national or international data.

-SITS urges you to not, including assist or enable, other SITS User(s) or external personnel in the SITS Registry to:
+SITS urges you to not engage in, assist or enable other SITS User(s) or external personnel in the SITS Registry to: